 See if We Have Top-Rated

 Homeowners simply don't ask professional carpet cleaners to their homes enough, as carpets need to be cleaned on an annual basis.
 This can feel like a tall order for many, especially homeowners who have been diligent about removing shoes and weekly vacuuming.
 Is it really worth the time and money to keep carpets in tip-top shape?
 Pros, cons, and costs will provide you with the many-angled answer to this question.

-Matt Craine, owner and founder of Professor Pyle's 5 Step Carpet Care in Gold River, CA, recommends that you clean your carpet every 6 to 12 months because "cleaning it regularly before you start to notice the spots and traffic lanes is the only way to keep it looking like new and to have it last a long time."
-The Carpet and Rug Institute (CRI) tends to agree, noting that soil left in the carpet for too long can actually work its way into the fibers, making it almost impossible to remove.
+- Maintaining AppearancesIt's recommended you clean your carpet every 6 to 12 months before you start to notice the spots and traffic lanes to keep it looking like new and to have it last a long time.
+Soil left in the carpet for too long can actually work its way into the fibers, making it almost impossible to remove.